ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 Playbooks should be idempotent, ie. they can be run multiple times and will always result in the same output - this is marked in Ansible as `OK`/`Changed` if a task is skipped or changed respectively.
 For example, checking that a dependency is a certain version and skipping a set of tasks to update it (which may remove the previous version) and so on.
 This means that the "deploy" playbook can be run absolutely everywhere, and machines that are already up to date will get most tasks skipped completely.
 Most Ansible modules are built to be idempotent by default.

 We are working towards these playbooks being the declarative steps to provision an instrument machine so it can easily be (re)created.
-As a developer you should keep this in mind - Ansible playbooks _can_ be used for one-shot rollouts of a specific set of tasks, but we should make them repeatable.
+As a developer you should keep this in mind - Ansible playbooks _can_ be used for one-shot roll outs of a specific set of tasks, but we should make them repeatable.
 This repo should not become a 'dumping ground' of playbooks we've written to roll out a certain change - they should be applied to the [blueprints of an instrument machine](https://github.com/ISISComputingGroup/ansible-playbooks/blob/main/windows/instrument_deploy.yaml) so we can use them again.

 ## Setup
 Preliminary steps to run these:
 1. If you haven't already, set up a keeper account with access to our group's passwords.
 1. Make sure your ssh public keys (which should be stored [here](https://github.com/ISISComputingGroup/keys)) are deployed to instruments - see below for the playbook that does this
 1. Set up the WSL if you're using a Windows control node - [Ansible does not support running on a windows control node natively](https://docs.ansible.com/projects/ansible/latest/installation_guide/intro_installation.html#control-node-requirements).
 You will need your [SSH keys registered in the WSL](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/).
-If you are running Linux you can install ansible natively.
+If you are running Linux you can install Ansible natively.
 1. Install Ansible, including plugins we require, by:
   1. `sudo snap install astral-uv --classic`
   1. `uv venv` & `source .venv/bin/activate`